How to prepare for defaults?

 Default is the failure to repay a debt including interest or principal on a loan or security.
 A default can occur when a borrower is unable to make timely payments, misses payments, or avoids or stops making payments.
 Defaults are inevitable and even if the originator did not have them before, it is not a good indicator that this will not happen again.

 How the fixed-interest and equity loans default process looks like?

 Fixed-interest loans are deemed lower risk compared to equity.
 This is due to the reason, that with fixed-interest loans, the developer provides guarantees such as property or credit mortgage, or personal guarantees.
 Therefore, when the developer defaults on the obligation to pay back the funds, the originator has the right to take over the assets, liquidate them and try to pay back the funds to investors.

 Equity loan investments can yield greater returns than loans, but at the same time, they have a higher risk.
-This is due to the fact that the borrower doesn’t provide any guarantees, but instead, investors become like a co-owner of the project and participate in both potential upside and downside.
-Therefore in the market downturn, the investments can have a negative yield, which is very important to understand, before making the decision to invest.
-When the equity investments default on the term, usually term is being extended, that investors would not incur capital lost and property would be sold in a more favourable market situation.
+This is because the borrower doesn’t provide any guarantees, but instead, investors become like a co-owner of the project and participate in both potential upside and downside.
+Therefore in the market downturn, the investments can have a negative yield, which is very important to understand, before deciding to invest.
+When the equity investments default on the term, usually term is being extended, that investors would not incur capital loss and property would be sold in a more favorable market situation.

 What could be the best strategy to prepare for them?

 We keep repeating ourselves with this, but we believe that the best investment portfolio consists of at least 100 investments and it includes not only all types of deals but also it is diversified by the term-end dates.
 For instance- if you intend to invest €10,000 over the next year, why not break it into €100 investments and have at least 100 of them.